about Me

 In the early days of my training and career as a therapist, I worked with system involved youth and families in the Bay Area.
 This work was, and still is, close to my heart and has shaped the clinician that I am today.
 The years spent supporting youth and families touched by foster care and incarceration was fundamental to my understanding of human development and attachment needs.

-Outside of my work as a therapist, I’m a sister, a friend, and a devoted (though often challenged) bread baker.
-I love hosting dinner parties, running outside, spending time with loved ones, and snuggling with my miniature dachshund, Bunny.
+Outside of my work as a therapist, I’m a sister, partner, friend, and a devoted (though often challenged) bread baker.
+I love hosting dinner parties, running outside, spending time with loved ones, and playing with my dogs, Bunny and Rusty.

 My Therapeutic Approach